Episode 627: Passive Income Lessons and Strategies, with Stephen Woessner

 My team and I needed to muster the courage to fix the business – so when the webinar tied to Episode 65 failed to produce any revenue – we dug in – and fixed the business and that is what helped us achieve such extraordinary results during that 6-week window at the close of 2015.

-So when I recommended at the onset of this solocast that you ought to make sure your core business is running smoothly before you consider passive income models – that recommendation is based on my own personal experience of what can happen if your vital priorities in your business are askew.
+So when I recommended at the onset of this solocast that you ought to make sure your core business is running smoothly before you consider implementing a passive income strategy – that recommendation is based on my own personal experience of what can happen if your vital priorities in your business are askew.

 Reinventing Your Agency